rohaanzuberi/Serious-SQL/Data_Inspection_and_Cleaning.md

 ### Deeper dive into specific values

-As it can be seen that there are many 0 values there for the "measure_value" field and null values for both "systolic" and "diastolic" columns.
+As it can be seen that there are many 0 values there for the `measure_value` field and null values for both `systolic` and `diastolic` columns.

-To inspect these rows a bit further - a use of **WHERE** filter will be utilized to check if this only happens for certain measure values when the condition measure_value = 0 is met and the systolic and diastolic columns are null.
+To inspect these rows a bit further - a use of `WHERE` filter will be utilized to check if this only happens for certain measure values when the condition `measure_value = 0` is met and the `systolic` and `diastolic`columns are `NULL`.

 ```SQL
 SELECT